This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 Hong Kong Company Incorporation Services – 3E Accounting Can Assist You

-Who Are the Authorities / Registry?
+Who Are the Authorities / Registry in Company Incorporation?

 1. Companies Registry